pulp-platform/snitch/README.md

 - `hw/`

-The `sw/vendor` directory contains third party sources which come with their own licenses.
+The `sw/vendor` directory contains third-party sources that come with their own licenses.
 See the respective folder for the licenses used.

 - `sw/vendor/`

 ## Publication

-If you use Snitch in your work you can cite us:
+If you use Snitch in your work, you can cite us:

 ```
 @article{zaruba2020snitch,